pdsuthar10/DevOps_7220/assignment4/rockstar-dotnet-webmvc/README-containers.md

-# Rockstar App UI (React)
+# Rockstar App MVC (.NET WebMVC)

-This project consists of the frontend part related to Rockstar application.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an assignment for CSYE7220 which has a .NET web MVC responding to song requests.

 ## Docker network